 To become a Registered Dietician students must:

-- Successfully complete a B.S. degree in FNS with the option in Didactic Program in Nutrition
+- Successfully complete a B.S. degree in FNS with the option in Didactic Program in Dietetics

 - Pass the National Registration Examination administered by the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics

-- Complete continuing professional requirement to maintain registration
+- Complete continuing professional education to maintain registration

 In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 State requirements are met through the same education and training required to become a RD.